-In those with lupus, (also known as systemic lupus erythematosus or SLE), the story of fatigue and cognitive dysfunction is what Dr. Melanie Harrison compares to the story of the “chicken and egg.”
+In people with lupus (also known as systemic lupus erythematosus or SLE), the story of fatigue and cognitive dysfunction is something Dr. Melanie Harrison compares to the story of the “chicken and egg.”
 Each symptom directly impacts the other and can wreak havoc upon the human body by forcing one to endure an ongoing cycle of confusion caused by exhaustion, which is caused by confusion, which is caused by exhaustion, and so on.
 Such a scenario is hard for individuals to live with and difficult for physicians to diagnose.

-In the United States, among the general population (meaning all people – not just those with lupus), fatigue is the main complaint in over ten million doctor visits, or one quarter of all visits annually.
-This is largely because the condition itself is so dynamic; many patients suffering from fatigue often complain of physical fatigue, where joints and bones are just worn out, while others describe more of a psychological fatigue that results from the stresses of life, work and family.
+In the United States, among the general population (meaning all people – not just those with lupus), fatigue is the chief complaint in over 10 million doctor visits, or one quarter of all visits annually.
+This is largely because the condition of fatigue itself is so dynamic.
+Many people complain of physical fatigue, in which their joints and bones are just worn out.
+Others describe more of a psychological fatigue that results from the stresses of life, work and family.
 Still others complain simply of mental fatigue, when their mind is hazy or not operating as clearly as they believe it should.
 At different times and in different ways, just about anyone can suffer from one or any combination of these ailments.